top of page

 2. PROFANE VOCAL MUSIC

 Opera was the main profane vocal form and it was written for orchestra, choir and soloists.
-Origin: In the early 17th century in Florence, a group of intellectuals around Count Bardi, called Camerata Fiorentina, decided to revive Greek classical theatre, which combined poetry, music and dance.
+It emerged in the early 17th century in Florence thanks to a group of intellectuals led by Count Bardi, called Camerata fiorentina, who wanted to revive Greek classical theatre combining poetry, music and dance.

 Fundamental parts of an opera: